marieaurelielapierre/marieaurelielapierre.github.io/content/publications/hc_lm/index.md

 <p align="justify">
-The aim of this article is to assess the impact of high housing costs on labor market differentials between high-skilled and low-skilled workers, with a goal of shedding light on the issue of affordable housing deficit.
-We conduct an inter-city analysis, comparing differences in outcomes between high- and low-skilled workers based on intra-city mechanisms, in line with urban labor models (Zenou, 2009).
-We use French administrative data to follow the labor market trajectories of workers over the period 2010-2018, as well as precise data on housing costs.
-We focus for now on two outcomes: the stability of the contract and the probability of promotion.
+This paper addresses the question of the impact of housing costs on workers' labor market outcomes.
+We provide empirical evidence of the influence of housing costs on labor market disparities between high-skilled and low-skilled workers in French urban areas during the period 2010-2018.
+We focus on two labor market outcomes: the likelihood of having a long-term employment contract and job promotions.
+We use French administrative data to follow the labor market trajectories of workers as well as precise data on housing costs.
+We implement a between-city analysis along with a ''two-stage approach'' to control for the non-random spatial sorting of individuals across cities.
+We also use instrumental variable techniques to deal with the endogeneity between the housing and labor markets.
+Our findings reveal that higher housing prices increase labor market disparities between skills regarding the probability of holding a long-term employment contract.
- At the empirical level, we employ instrumental variable techniques to deal with the endogeneity between the housing and labor markets, and a ''two-stage approach'' to control for the non-random spatial sorting of individuals across cities.
+ These disparities are more pronounced for workers aged 35 or above and seem to be especially driven by low-skilled women.
+ We do not find any significant influence on job promotion.
 </p>